laurentiumatei/loyalty-program/README.md

 ## Known issues
 - Although the logic for allocating available points from pending point is correct, on my machine Spring does not trigger it automatically.
 I might not have find the correct Spring cron expression.
-- There is no proper error handling with proper HTTP Status codes.
+- There is no pretty error handling with proper HTTP Status codes.
-- There is no input validation for adding a transaction.